Following the closure of the Macfarlane Trust, we're supporting those living with and affected by HIV as a result of the Contaminated Blood Scandal.

 Advice and general support

-- Our telephone helpline THT Direct offers expert practical support for living with HIV including welfare and benefits advice.
-Call us on 0808 802 1221, which is free from all UK landlines and most major mobile networks, and it won’t appear on your telephone bill.
+Our telephone helpline THT Direct offers expert practical support for living with HIV including welfare and benefits advice.
+We offer a separate phone number just for the Macfarlane community.
+This is so you won’t have to explain to the person who answers your call about infected blood products and they can offer you the right advice and support.
+The number is 0808 802 0088.
+The call is free from all UK landlines and most major mobile networks, and it won’t appear on your telephone bill.

 Engaging former Macfarlane Trust beneficiaries

 We're engaging and working with our service users to develop services that are designed for and led by you.
 This is being done via the Service Panel.

 In addition, the work we do relating to the Infected Blood Inquiry, Sir Robert Francis QC's independent study looking at options for a framework for compensation for the victims of the infected blood tragedy and the All-Party Parliamentary Group on Haemophilia and Contaminated Blood is done in collaboration with the Advocacy and Public Affairs Panel made up of former Macfarlane Trust beneficiaries.

 If you'd like to join either panel or our quarterly Zoom conversation please contact us using the details below.